takahirox/tiny-web-metaverse/README.md

 [Online Demo](https://tiny-web-metaverse.net)

 Click to enter a room, and then share the URL (with `?room_id=xxx`) with your friends to meet up with in a room.

+Built on this framework, this demo offers the following features:

+* 3D Exploration: Walk around and rotate the 3D space
+* Collaborative Object Manipulation: Collaborate with remote users to manipulate objects in the 3D space
+* Audio and Text Chat: Communicate with remote users via audio or text
+* Mobile-Friendly: Access from a mobile device
+* VR/AR Experience: Experience the 3D space in a realistic way using VR/AR
+  devices
+* AI Model Generation: Generate 3D models automatically using generative AI

 ## Screenshot